 **At this time, student parking passes have been suspended.
 Regulations for disabled parking spaces, loading zones and fire lanes will still be in effect.**

-Parking lots are conveniently located throughout the campus.
+Parking lots are conveniently located throughout campuses.
 Red, yellow, and blue curb markings, all no-parking signs, and emergency parking zones are to be observed at all times.
 Parking on or in front of ramps is forbidden.
 Restricted parking is in effect from 06:00 a.m. to 10:30 p.m.
-Monday through Friday.
+Monday through Friday where permits are required.

 Daily Permits for visitors are $1.00 and may be purchased at the permit dispenser in Lot 4, Lot 28 (South and Middle), Lot 23 (near Ag Science) or Lot 14 (Softball field).
 Daily permits are valid in any student lot.

 Parking Permits for the Fall and Spring Semesters are now included in the cost of your Tuition through the Transportation Fee.
-All vehicles are required to display a Parking Permit, including motorcycles and vehicles displaying a handicap placard.
+All vehicles are required to display a Parking Permit, including motorcycles and vehicles displaying a disabled placard.
 There is no charge for parking in student lots during the summer or winter intercessions.
 Staff/Faculty parking lots always require a staff parking permit.
-For more information log on to http://www.collegeofthedesert.edu/students/bursar/parking/Pages/default.aspx or call Public Safety Department at 760-341-2111.
+For more information, please go to the Parking Site or call the Public Safety Department at 760.341.2111.

 Motorcycles may park in any designated motorcycle parking space and are required to display a valid parking permit while parking on campus.

 Disabled Persons parking areas are marked with the traditional blue sign and symbol.
 Disabled parking spaces are strictly enforced at COD and must have a disabled placard, license plate and a valid COD parking permit.
 Disabled Parking Placards may be obtained from the Department of Motor Vehicles and must be displayed when parking in designated areas.